richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 Let's consider an alternative choice of context for our definition -- comparing by a programmers role.
 This has two advantages, first is that it radically increases the pool of people being compared.
 There's much more senior web developers in the industry as a whole than just at your company.
 This also feels more appropriate due to the common sense that not every programmer is an alternative for another, consider various roles that have individuals who are commonly compared between each other:

 * *intern* programmers are compared to other interns
-* *web* programmers are compared to other web devs
+* *web* programmers are compared to other web developers
-* *senior* programmers are compared to other senior devs
+* *senior* programmers are compared to other senior developers
 * *graphics* programmers are compared to other graphics programmers

 By using the context of a programmer's role as the genus we open the door to more insights.
 With more entities to compare with more overlapping skills, we can more confidently declare "This programmer in this role is 10x better than their peers of similar role".

-So let's recapp, we've identified a genus, and our definition of 10x programmer thus far is:
+So let's recap, we've identified a genus, and our definition of 10x programmer thus far is:

 > **10x programmer** *tɛn ɛks ˈprəʊgræmə* - n.
-A programmer of a specific role who has achieved a 10x <insert destinguishing objective qualities> compared to their peers of similar role.
+A programmer of a specific role who has achieved a 10x [insert distinguishing objective quality] compared to their peers of similar role.

 <div style="display: flex;width: 100%;align-items: center;justify-content: center">
 <img src="../ten_x_programmer_2.svg" style="border-radius:1rem">